RobertDober/xomodoro/README.md

       Caveats:

         Interrupting the escript does not reset the left status (yet?).
-Workaround bystart again for the same sessions with time th 0 and hit enter.

-        The original text of the left status is globbered, "Session: session_name" is assumed.

 # LICENSE